nasa/PrognosticsMetricsLibrary/README.md

 Coming soon

+## Alpha-Lambda Performance Plot

+In addition to computing the metrics, this software package can also plot the alpha-lambda performance [2] plot, using the command
+> plotAlphaLambda(prognosisData,alphaBeta(1),alphaBeta(2))

+Note that there are three arguments, and all three are mandatory.
+The first is the input structure, the second and the third are the alpha and beta values respectively [2].

 ## References

 1. M. Daigle, A. Saxena, and K. Goebel, “An efficient deterministic approach to model-based prediction uncertainty estimation,” in Annual Conference of the Prognosticsand Health Management Society, 2012, Minneapolis, MN, USA.